 Older LIP documents are on the LIPs page in Publications & reports.

 Since the 2018 Mayor's Transport Strategy (and associated LIP guidance documents) was published, every borough has produced their third LIP.
-These have all now been approved in 2019 by the Deputy Mayor on behalf of the Mayor.
+These were all approved in 2019 by the Deputy Mayor on behalf of the Mayor.